Caatinga moist-forest enclaves: Fauna

 Fauna associated with this habitat shows a strong connection with both the Amazon rainforest and the Atlantic Forest, and, to a lesser degree, the Caatinga.

 Animals associated with this habitat include birds such as the grey-breasted parakeet (Pyrrhura griseipectus), ochraceous piculet (Picumnus limae), Ceará gnateater (Conopophaga lineata cearae) and Araripe manakin (Antilophia bokermanni), frogs such as Adelophryne baturitensis and A. maranguapensis, and lizards such as Mabuya arajara and Leposoma baturitensis.

 In contrast to other groups, only a single species of mammal is endemic to these moist forests enclaves, the recently described Cariri climbing mouse (Rhipidomys cariri).

 Satellite picture showing the localization of Caatinga enclaves moist forests in northeastern Brazil (yellow lines enclose the WWF defined limits).

 Conservation

 Most birds endemic to these moist forests enclaves are considered threatened, primarily due to habitat loss, by BirdLife International and, consequently, IUCN.
 In general the status of other animals is comparably poorly known, but likely to be similar to that of the birds.

+There are several protected areas in the ecoregion.
+Araripe-Apodi National Forest (Floresta Nacional Do Araripe-Apodi), the first national forest in Brazil, was established in 1946 to protect the moist forest enclave on the Chapada do Araripe.
+It has an area of 389.19 km^{2}.